apache/metron/metron-deployment/packaging/ambari/README.md

 The steps to update are:

+1. Stop Metron through Ambari.
+If the property in question is used by the topologies, we'll want them stopped, so they can be restarted with the new property.
+  * This can sometimes be skipped if the change doesn't affect the topologies themselves, but is a case by case choice.
 1. Edit the file(s) with your changes.
 The ambari-agent file must be edited, but generally better to update both for consistency.
-2. Restart the Ambari Agent to get the cache to pick up the modified file `service ambari-agent restart`
+1. Restart the Ambari Agent to get the cache to pick up the modified file `service ambari-agent restart`
+1. Start Metron through Ambari.